What is Knee Pain?

 Treatment options for knee pain are as diverse as the conditions that can cause the pain:

-• Medication: Medications may be prescribed to treat an underlying medical condition or to relieve pain.
-If you regularly take over-the-counter anti-inflammatory drugs for your knee pain, you should see your doctor.
+• Medication: Medications can treat underlying conditions or relieve pain.
+If you regularly use over-the-counter anti-inflammatory drugs for knee pain, consult your Doctor.

-• Injections: Injecting drugs directly into your knee can help in some situations.
+• Injections: In some situations, injecting drugs directly into your knee can help.
 The two common injections are corticosteroids and lubricants.

 • Partial knee replacement: In this surgery, the surgeon replaces damaged parts of the knee with plastic and metal parts.
 Since only part of the knee joint is replaced, this procedure has a shorter recovery time than a total knee replacement.